microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/docs/v1.0-beta/Update-MgAgreementAcceptance.md

 ```

 ### -AgreementFileId
-ID of the agreement file accepted by the user.
+The identifier of the agreement file accepted by the user.

 ```yaml
 Type: System.String